 30 Mar 2012

-Due to unforeseen circumstances, we regret that Simon Critchley and Tom McCarthy are unable to join us for Culture Now.
+CHANGE TO PUBLISHED PROGRAMME: Due to unforeseen circumstances, we regret that Simon Critchley and Tom McCarthy are unable to join us for Culture Now

 Join Simon Critchley and Tom McCarthy for a lunchtime talk around the issues raised by Critchley's new book The Faith of the Faithless (Verso, 2012).
 Topics will include the relation between politics, religion and violence, and the possibility of a supreme fiction in relation to art, literature and philosophy.

-Critchley and McCarthy have collaborated closely for the past 10 years in connection with their semi-fictitious organization, the International Necronautical Society (INS), and have written together on Joyce, Shakespeare and inauthenticity.
+Critchley and McCarthy have collaborated closely for the past ten years in connection with their semi-fictitious organization, the International Necronautical Society (INS), and have written together on Joyce, Shakespeare, and inauthenticity.
 A volume of their INS texts has just appeared in German with Diaphanes and is forthcoming in English from Sternberg Press.

 Tom McCarthy's novel Remainder won the 2007 Believer Book Award and is currently being adapted for cinema by Film4.
 His novel C was shortlisted for the 2010 Man Booker Prize.
 Outside of his role in the INS, he has also made artworks including multimedia and interactive installations, and collaborated with Johan Grimonprez on the award-winning film Double Take.
 He has recently taught and lectured at the London Consortium and Columbia University, among others.
 He lives in London and New York.